Notify me

 “The Royal Mint” By RoyalMintUK.
 Details and license here.

-The Royal Mint is the oldest company in the UK, and is over 1,100 years old.
+The Royal Mint is the oldest company in the UK, formed over 1,100 years ago.
 The UK’s proud history of economic excellence arguably began over 1,100 years ago in 886 with the foundation of the Royal Mint, which still makes coins for the UK, and for export, to this day.

 Cambridge University Press, the oldest publishing company in the world